 Your smile contributes to your happiness, health, and self-esteem.
 Unfortunately, tooth decay, tooth loss, and discoloring cause some to feel self-conscious and hesitant about smiling.
 But dental issues do not need to keep your beautiful smile hidden from the world!
 There are many treatment options to restore your teeth and your confidence.
 In fact, many of these treatments improve both the look of your teeth and your overall dental health and smile.

-Colorado Springs based Briargate Dental Center offer a wide range of treatments to restore our patients’ dental smiles.
+Located in Colorado Springs, Briargate Dental Center offer a wide range of treatments to restore our patients’ dental smiles.
 Here are some of the treatments available to meet the needs of you and your family.

 A missing tooth can cause embarrassment, discomfort, and potentially more serious dental issues.
 There are several effective treatments, however, that can restore your smile.